drmikehenry/cygmin/README.rst

   each time, or to remove the cgymin-tmp directory between runs.

-- Upon completion, cygmin will create cygmin-yyyy-mm-dd.zip containing the downloaded packages and setup.exe.
+- Upon completion, cygmin will create cygmin-yyyy-mm-dd.zip containing the downloaded packages and setup-x86.exe.

 For more options, run "cygmin.py --help".